emmabostian/fem-design-systems/docs/developing-styled-components.md

 We have a few options when it comes to building components and observing them in real-time.

-1. Write our code, build our package, publish to the npm registry, install our package in a React application, and see if it works.
+### Write our code, build our package, publish to the npm registry, install our package in a React application, and see if it works.

 This option isn't optimal as it doesn't allow us to view our components as we're building them.

-2. Create a mono repository, a project where many projects or packages are stored in the same repo.
+### Create a mono repository, a project where many projects or packages are stored in the same repo.

-This would require taking the time to troubleshoot [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [Lerna](https://github.com/lerna/lerna).
+This would require taking the time to set up [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [Lerna](https://github.com/lerna/lerna).

-**This is the architecture you would want if you are building a component library within a company.
+**This is the architecture you might want if you are building a component library within a company (especially if you have multiple products using the same system).
 It is the most robust solution and easily manageable.
 It also has several benefits including smart dependency management (it will only install one version of an npm package even if used in all containing repos).**

 Unfortunately I _don't_ have experience with either of these technologies and would consume a lot of time trying to troubleshoot and set up.